smurthys/smurthys.github.io/engagement/contact.md

 If contacting on social media, especially students, I encourage direct messages on [Mastodon](https://hachyderm.io/@smurthys).

+**My name**: My legal first name is "Sudarshan", but I go by "Sean".
+Here is "Sean" approximately in selected Indian languages.
+Let me know if any of these translations are incorrect or if you have entries for other languages (Indian or non-Indian):

+शान (Hindi), ಶಾನ್ (Kannada), శాన్ (Telugu), ஷான் (Tamil), ഷാൻ (Malayalam).

-Here is a [picture of me](/images/BSSVCUPDN.jpg) that should be good for use in flyers and such.
-Please contact me if you have difficulty accessing it.
+**Picture:** Here is a [picture of me](/images/BSSVCUPDN.jpg) that should be good for use in flyers and such.
+Contact me if you have difficulty accessing it.

 **PS**: If you have my e-mail address, I respectfully ask you not share it with others without first checking with me.
 I receive high volume of mails and like to avoid a situation of not noticing